Cameron Colvin

-Cameron John Colvin (born March 5, 1986) is a former American professional football player who played in the National Football League for the San Francisco 49ers and in the United Football League for the Las Vegas Locomotives.
-After leaving football, Colvin ventured into commercial real estate, eventually founding CamCo Commercial Inc.
+Cameron John Colvin (born March 5, 1986) is a former professional football wide receiver.

 Early life

-Colvin's parents died before he turned sixteen.
+Both of Colvin's parents passed away before he turned 15.
 He played high school football for the De La Salle High School Spartans.
-During those years, his senior class held a 151-game-winning streak, the longest recorded streak in American football history.
-In 2014, the film When the Game Stands Tall was released, telling the story about the team's record.
+De La Salle's football program held a 151-game winning streak at the time, the longest recorded streak in American football history.

+Colvin's high school career has been depicted in the 2014 film "When the Game Stands Tall," in which he was portrayed by Ser'Darius Blain.

 College career

-As a high school senior, Colvin announced his decision to attend the University of Oregon live on ESPN.
-He graduated from Oregon in 2007.
+As a high school senior, Colvin committed to the University of Oregon in 2004.
+He graduated from the University of Oregon in 2007.
+His college career was hampered by a number of injuries; after catching 22 passes for 332 yards as a sophomore, he was limited to 121 receiving yards the following year.

 Professional career

-Colvin was signed to the San Francisco 49ers on April 27, 2008.
-The offensive coordinator Mike Martz described him as "very physical.
-He uses his speed, and he goes after the ball.
-I'm very pleased with him.
-He rarely makes mistakes."
+Colvin was signed by the San Francisco 49ers on April 27, 2008, as an undrafted free agent, and was released on August 30, 2008.
+He was signed by the Sacramento Mountain Lions for the 2010 season but was released soon after.
+He was then signed by the Las Vegas Locomotives in 2011, catching 9 receptions for 80 yards during his time there.
+After the 2011 season, he became a free agent.

 Legal issues

-Colvin has been the president of CamCo Commercial Inc., a company incorporated in Nevada, since July 2019.
-According to court records, Colvin and CamCo have lost multiple separate civil court cases alleging fraud, breach of contract, failing to pay employees, and other related charges, totaling over $8 million.
+Colvin has been the CEO of Nevada-based CamCo Commercial Inc. since July 2019.
+Colvin and CamCo have been defendants in multiple civil cases involving allegations of fraud, breach of contract, and unpaid wages, resulting in judgments exceeding $8,000,000.

 In August 2025, Sportico reported that Colvin was under investigation by the Federal Bureau of Investigation (FBI) in relation to an alleged investment fraud scheme.

 On October 30, 2025, Colvin was arrested by the FBI and charged with wire fraud and transactional money laundering.
+In a federal indictment filed on October 21, he is accused of defrauding victims of $1,250,000 through false investment opportunities.